 The special effects are top-notch.
 A couple of good split screens are employed in the Cyclops’ cave, but most of the episode makes do with well-chosen camera angles.
 The monster indeed looks big and Ulysses’ sailors small, with a minimum of effects and no opticals.
 The final fight in Ithaca displays nice trick action with a bow and arrow.
 Some of the more expressive sets show off the great work of production designer Flavio Mogherini.

-With the superior Italian soundtrack, Ulysses does not seem slow.
+With its superior Italian soundtrack Ulysses does not seem slow.
 Kirk Douglas is spirited and earnest, without overplaying.
 He’s certainly ‘buff enough’ but not quite the lean & mean fighting machine of the later Spartacus.
 The dubbing is obvious but on the English track both Douglas and Anthony Quinn use their own voices.
 Quinn takes the show seriously.
 His nervy suitor-interloper is something of a thankless role.
 Antinous cruises in, feeds Penelope a pack of lies and veiled threats, and then gets his with the rest of the suitors.

 Rossana Podestà fronts a winning smile and a dreamy peaches & cream complexion.
 She looks truly upset when Ulysses suddenly remembers he’s got a wife back home.
 Silvana Mangano is more than effective as the sympathetic Penelope, but her Circe (pronounce CHEER-CHAY in Italian) is a genuine supernatural temptress.
 The movie doesn’t fiddle about with the character, a witch in search of sexy male consort.
 Circe promptly gets Ulysses into bed, and that’s before she erases his memory.
 The Circe episode also has the film’s best lighting, a fact that didn’t escape commentator Tim Lucas.

-The story is indeed a wonderful ode to the determination of Ulysses and the patient constancy of Penelope; by the time Ulysses returns, we would expect Penelope to have taken up with somebody else and moved to Las Vegas, where the taxes are favorable.
+The story is indeed an ode to the determination of Ulysses and the patient constancy of Penelope; by the time Ulysses returns, we would expect Penelope to have taken up with somebody else and moved to Las Vegas, where the taxes are favorable.
 Instead, the reunion is a joyous affirmation of their relationship.
 Does Homer’s story of Ulysses sound like a hyperbolic defense of male tom-cattery?
 I have my suspicions about a classic that makes such elaborate excuses for the absence of a husband.
 Joliet Jake Blues could have used some of these:

 “I was caught by a one-eyed monster!”
 “A witch confused me!”
 “She looked just like you, honest!”
 “I lost my memory — otherwise I would never have touched that woman!”
 “I know I never touched that other